A website is made up of of various pieces of information that live in different sections and on different pages within the site itself.

 href attribute to "link" the referenced section or page.
 Anchor links are also called hyperlinks.

-When a user follows a hyperlink, they are said to be navigating.
+When a user follows a hyperlink, they are navigating to that page.
 Hyperlinks are elements that reference another document, such that when a user clicks on that element, they are directed to the new document.

-As stated above, you may want to link pages (in the website or externally) or sections in a website.
+As stated above, you may want to link various pages (within your website or externally) or sections on your website.

 In this article, I'll highlight three ways of creating hyperlinks.
-These several ways are important to know because they determine the values of the
+These different ways are important to know because they determine the values of the

 Alright, let's look at those three different ways now.

-You might use this method, for example, when you're creating a page with a table of contents like you see in the image below:
+You might use this method, for example, when you're creating a page with a table of contents.

 In this case, you may not want your readers to have to scroll down to the last section.
 It would be nice if they could just click on it in the table of contents and the browser would take them there directly.